 Results

 Figure 3 shows participants’ responses to “Is this a blicket” for each object.
-Data were entered into a five-way binary mixed-effects model with Age as a continuous fixed effect, Condition (Backwards blocking vs. Indirect screening-off) as the between-participants fixed effect, Trial Type (Experimental vs. Control), Objects (A vs. B vs. C vs. D), and Trial Number (Trial 1 vs. Trial 2) as the within-participants fixed effects, and participant as the random effect.
+Data were entered into a five-way binomial mixed-effects model with Age as a continuous fixed effect, Condition (Backwards blocking vs. Indirect screening-off) as the between-participants fixed effect, Trial Type (Experimental vs. Control), Objects (A vs. B vs. C vs. D), and Trial Number (Trial 1 vs. Trial 2) as the within-participants fixed effects, and participant as the random effect.
 This analysis only yielded a main effect of Trial Type, χ2(1) = 14.33, p = .04.
-This reflected that fact that across the backwards blocking and indirect screening-off conditions, participants were less likely to treat the objects in the experimental trial as blickets than objects in the control trial, odds ratio = 0.45, 95%CI [0.33, 0.62], p < .001.
+This reflected that fact that across the backwards blocking and indirect screening-off conditions, participants were less likely to treat the objects in the experimental trial as blickets than objects in the control trial, Odds ratio = 0.45, 95%CI [0.33, 0.62], p < .001.

 Figure 3.
 The counts of participants’ responses to whether each object was a blicket across the conditions and trial types.
 Bars show standard error.

 Evidence of retrospective reasoning.
 We next examined whether participants engaged in retrospective reasoning using the operationalization of it from Experiment 1.
-Data were entered into a two-way binary mixed-effects model with Trial Type and Object as the within-participants fixed effects and participants as the random effect.
+Data were entered into a two-way binomial mixed-effects model with Trial Type and Object as the within-participants fixed effects and participants as the random effect.
 This analysis did not reveal any main effects or interactions, all χ2-values < 1.91, all p-values > .18.
 The same picture emerged for the indirect screening-off condition—this analysis did not reveal any main effects or interactions, all χ2-values < 1.79, all p-values > .41.
 Thus, unlike Experiment 1, there was no evidence that participants engaged in backwards blocking reasoning.
 This finding is likely the result of the increased demand on children’s information processing abilities: Children were not only required to reason about 3 and 4 objects (as in Experiment 1), but they were also required to reason about 2 rather than 1 object during the second learning phase in the backwards blocking and indirect screening-off conditions.

 Discussion

-Unlike Experiment 1, in this experiment there was no evidence that children engaged in retrospective reasoning.
-Specifically, children were not less likely to state that the other two objects had efficacy than in a control condition in which a fourth, unrelated object was effective.
-Across these two experiments, children’s qualitative inferences were only consistent with a Bayesian description in Experiment 1, in that when objects were presented as a compound, children did not appear to simply count the number of times any one individual object activated the machine.
-However, in neither experiment did children show clear quantitative inferences that suggested that they understood and resolved the uncertainty they observed.
-In the next section, we present fits from two computational models that suggest other descriptions of causal inference might be a better quantitative fit of these data taken together.
+Unlike Experiment 1, Experiment 2 showed no evidence that children engaged in retrospective reasoning.
+Children were not less likely to state that the other two objects had efficacy than in a control condition in which a fourth, unrelated object was effective.
+In the next section, we present fits from two computational models to contrast a Bayesian and Associative account of these inferences.

 Computational Models

-We fit two different computational models to the behavioral data.
+We fit two computational models to the behavioral data.
 The first was a model based on Bayesian inference.
 This model was described initially by Sobel et al. (2004) and in more detail in Griffiths et al. (2011).
 The second was a simple connectionist model, trained with the Delta Rule (Widrow & Hoff, 1960).